-George IV, as prince of Wales in 1792, by James Gillray Courtesy of The National Portrait Gallery

-- A family group by John

-Harden of Brathay Hall,

-1826 6

-Courtesy of The M. V. Young

-Collection, Abbott Hall Art Gallery,

-Kendal

-- 3 Sir David Wilkie, The Irish Whiskey Still of 1840 13 Courtesy of The Royal Academy of Arts

-- 4 The battle of Waterloo, 18 June 1815: the death of General Picton 27 Courtesy of The National Army Museum
+- George IV, as prince of Wales in 1792, by James Gillray 4 Courtesy of The National Portrait Gallery - 2 A family group by John Harden of Brathay Hall, 1826 6 Courtesy of The M. V. Young Collection, Abbott Hall Art Gallery, Kendal - 3 Sir David Wilkie, The Irish Whiskey Still of 1840 13 Courtesy of The Royal Academy of Arts - 4 The battle of Waterloo, 18 June 1815: the death of General Picton 27 Courtesy of The National Army Museum

-- 5 The last great Chartist rally, Kennington Common, 10 April 1848 39 Courtesy of The Royal Collection © 2000, Her Majesty Queen Elizabeth II

-- 6 British engineers of the railway age, a posed group by John Lucas, ostensibly 1849 52

-Courtesy of The Public Record Ofice

-- 7 An industralized town depicted in Contrasts
+- 5 The last great Chartist rally, Kennington Common, 10 April 1848 39 Courtesy of The Royal Collection © 2000, Her Majesty Queen Elizabeth II - 6 British engineers of the railway age, a posed group by John Lucas, ostensibly 1849 52 Courtesy of The Public Record Ofice - 7 An industralized town depicted in Contrasts (1840), by A. W. N. Pugin 60 Courtesy of The British Library - 8 The Forth Bridge under construction, 1888-9 75 Courtesy of The G. W. Wilson Collection, Aberdeen University Library

-(1840), by

-A. W. N. Pugin

-Courtesy of The British Library

-- 8 The Forth Bridge under

-construction, 1888-9 75

-Courtesy of The G. W. Wilson

-Collection, Aberdeen University

-Library

-- g Victorian eclecticism:

-Birmingham

-advertisements at the time

-of the 1868 general

-election 80

-Courtesy of The Sir Benjamin Stone

-Collection, Birmingham Public

-- 10 Farm labourers evicted at Milbourne St Andrew, Dorset, 1874 82

-- 11 'The angel in the house', 1865 100 Courtesy of The Victoria and Albert Museum
+9 Victorian eclecticism: 12 Gladstone on the stump, Birmingham 1885 111 advertisements at the time of the 1868 general Courtesy of The Gernsheim Collection, Humanities Research election 80 Center, University of Texas at Au ustin Courtesy of The Sir Benjamin St Collection, Birmingham Public Libraries one 13 Joseph Chamberlain's Ta Reform Campaign, by F. Carruthers Gould, ariff 10 Farm labourers evicted Milbourne St Andrew, at 1903 134 Dorset, 1874 82 14 A mother and child in Glasgow, c.1910 137 11 'The angel in the house', Courtesy of Strathclyde Regional 1865 Courtesy of The Victoria and Al Museum 100 bert Archive